First Night Boston welcomes 2017 with a huge New Year's Eve celebration that marks the beginning of the New Year in Boston.

 Plan to be among them for Boston's First Night/First Day 2017!

-First Night 2017 entertainment, ice sculptures, and other special attractions will take place in 3 areas in the heart of the city: Copley Square, Boston Common, and Boston Harbor.
+Official First Night 2017 entertainment, ice sculptures, and other special attractions will take place in two main areas in the heart of the city: Copley Square and Boston Common.

 All official First Night entertainment and attractions will be free this year.

-- Ice sculptures and light shows in Copley Square, along with plenty of family-friendly arts performances
+- Ice sculptures and light shows in Copley Square and Boston Common

-- A spectacular People's Parade down Boylston Street starting at 6pm
+- A spectacular People's Procession down Boylston Street to the Common starting at 6pm

-- Family Fireworks and an ice show at Boston Common at 7pm
+- Family Fireworks at Boston Common at 7pm

 - Music and Dancing

-First Night Boston is the oldest New Year's Eve event of this type in the U.S. It's fun, alcohol-free, and designed to entertain the whole family.
+First Night Boston is the oldest New Year's Eve event of this type in the U.S., and is celebrating its 40th anniversary this year.
+It's fun, alcohol-free, and designed to entertain the whole family.
 It has inspired dozens of similar events across the country.

 First Night has been part of what makes our city special since 1976, and continues to be the top Boston New Year's Eve celebration.